 Despite these recent developments, the traditional stethoscope, without all the bells and whistles, is an enduring part of practicing medicine, says Dr. Khot.

 “There’s a lot of evidence that the findings on this exam are powerful in diagnosing how sick a patient is,” he says.
-“Within five or 10 minutes you can get a quick sense of whether the person is sick and in need of emergency therapy to save his or her life.”
+“Within five or 10 minutes, you can get a quick sense of whether the person is sick and in need of emergency therapy to save their life.”